seidelj/uchicago_pgg/README.md

 ### Local machine setup.

 Copy or clone (` git clone git@github.com:seidelj/uchicago_pgg.git . `) this repository into an empty directory on your machine.
+Note the trailing ' . ' in the git clone command indicates to clone into the current directory.

 Create a virtual environment in the directory.
 First, make sure that you are in the projects root directory.
 If you enter `ls` you should seed Procfile, public_goods,...,settings.py,...,manage.py,...
 Next, enter the commands into your terminal.
 ```